-Liaison Librarians are available for Research Help online and at the Fogg Library to assist students and faculty in locating content such as articles, books, e-books, and films and providing research assistance for class assignments and studio projects.
-Click the Ask-a-Librarian chat icon at bottom of this page, drop by the Library, or better yet, schedule an appointment.
+Research Librarians are available for Research Help online and at the Fogg Library to assist students and faculty in locating content such as articles, books, e-books, and films and providing research assistance for class assignments and studio projects.

-Hillside Campus Research Help Hours
+In-person Research Help Hours

 Weeks 1 – 12